briossant/Configs/README.md

 # Configs

+#### my config are now managed using home-manager, see [vite-mon-vim](https://github.com/briossant/vite-mon-vim) for vim

-Some of my configs for linux & softwares.
+Some of my configs (old) for linux & softwares.

 Each config is stored in a seperate directory.